 Among most multilingual in the EU

-Lithuanians are good at languages, and it is no wonder that Lithuania finds itself among the top six EU countries boasting the greatest number of people proficient in at least one foreign language.
-As many as 92% of Lithuanians can converse in foreign languages (usually English, Russian and Polish), and this is far beyond the EU average of 54%.
+Lithuanians are good at languages, and it is no wonder that Lithuania finds itself among the top five EU countries boasting the greatest number of people proficient in at least one foreign language.
+As many as 92% of Lithuanians can converse in foreign languages (usually English, Russian and German), and this is far beyond the EU average of 54%.
 About half of the Lithuanian population speaks two foreign languages.

 Among most educated nations in the EU